codecentric/ansible-plcnext/README.md

 an [EdgeTPU][2] accelerator for close to real-time detection and a network camera.
 The computed results can be published to a MQTT broker.

-While working with PLCnext Linux, we found that there were some repetitive tasks that we had to do on every controller, so we created these roles and playbooks to automate tasks such as setting the time and date, installing a container runtime, and setting up a remote access agent.
+While working with PLCnext Linux, we found that we were performing some repetitive tasks when setting up new and managing existing controllers, so we created these roles and playbooks to help us save time and reduce the potential for errors when configuring new controllers, so that we can focus on application development instead of hunting down configuration issues.
-This makes it easier to provision new PLCnext controllers, saving time and reducing the potential for errors.

 ## Roles